-According to an employment lawyer Los Angeles CA, the restaurant industry is notorious for violating employment law.
+According to employment lawyers in Los Angeles, the restaurant industry is notorious for violating employment law.
 Employers and employees alike need to understand the laws and be prepared to file an employment lawsuit when a violation occurs.

-Let’s look at the top employment law violations in the restaurant industry to see when you need an employment attorney:
+Let’s look at the top employment law violations in the restaurant industry to see when you need a specialized attorney:

 - Paying less than minimum wage – California requires that all employees receive minimum wage.
 Employers cannot use tips to cover any part of this.

 - Not paying for all hours worked – If an employee is required to be at work, the employer is required to pay for that time.
-According to employment lawyer Los Angeles CA, this includes pre-shift meetings, side work, training, or cleaning.
+This includes pre-shift meetings, side work, training, or cleaning.

 - Not paying wages at least twice per month – California requires employers to pay employees at least twice a month.
-If you are paid monthly, you need to talk with an employment lawyer near you.
+If you are paid monthly, you need to talk with a lawyer near you.

 - Not providing meal and rest breaks – Employee rights include a 30-minute lunch break for every 5 hours worked and a 10-minute rest break for every 4 hours worked.
 Lunch breaks are paid if the employee can’t leave the premises.